knative/serving/docs/telemetry.md

 ## Generating metrics

 If you want to send metrics from your controller, follow the steps below.
-These steps are already applied to ela-autoscaler and ela-controller.
+These steps are already applied to autoscaler and controller.
 For those controllers, simply add your new metric definitions to the `view`, create new `tag.Key`s if necessary and instrument your code as described in step 3.